Mobile and Web Applications from the UF/IFAS Center for Landscape Conservation and Ecology

 The mobile web tool allows users to simply plug in their zip code to get specific gardening-zone recommendations for temperature tolerance and watering requirements.

-The plant guide works on any device with a web-enabled browser, such as an iPhone, Android, or tablet.
-It has an annual cost of $1.99 a year.
+The free plant guide works on any device with a web-enabled browser, such as an iPhone, Android, or tablet.

 The new Landscape Pests app and mobile website helps users diagnosis and learn about common insect and mite pests found in Florida and elsewhere in the southeastern United States.
 Users can search for pests using menus based on plant host or damage symptom, as well as by common or scientific name.